 Nursing home abuse is a serious problem, with the National Center on Elder Abuse reporting as many as 10 percent of seniors surveyed said they had experienced abuse over the prior year.
 Many nursing home residents and their family members want to use video cameras in order to record what is occurring in a nursing home environment.
 Unfortunately, this is not always possible, as some nursing homes abuse privacy laws to prevent recording of patient care.

 If you are concerned your loved one is being victimized by abuse, or if you are in a nursing home and are being harmed, you need to get help with a comprehensive investigation.
 You also need to ensure you get the right legal advice so you can report the abuse to authorities and so you can move forward with a claim for compensation.
-A South Carolina nursing home abuse lawyer at Howell & Christmas can offer you a free case evaluation in instances of suspected abuse.
+A South Carolina nursing home abuse lawyer at Christmas Injury Law can offer you a free case evaluation in instances of suspected abuse.
 We can also help you to answer questions, such as:

 - How can nursing homes keep cameras out of resident’s rooms?